vertica/vertica-containers/UDx-container/README.md

 You might build multiple containers to develop UDxs for multiple Vertica versions.
 To help distinguish among containers, define `OSTAG` and `VERTICA_VERSION` in the build command.
 If you set `OSTAG=centos` and `VERTICA_VERSION=11.0.0-0`, the full container specification is `verticasdk:centos-11.0.0-0`.

-## Build with a canonically-named Vertica binary
+## Building with a canonically-named Vertica binary

 The build process requires the Vertica version.
 The `Makefile` can extract this information automatically from a canonically-named RPM or DEB file in one of the following formats: